594913 ꞌAylóꞌchaxnim: Orbital dynamics

 ꞌAylóꞌchaxnim had likely originated from the main asteroid belt, where its orbit was locked in a secular resonance that caused its orbital eccentricity to gradually increase over time, evolving onto an Earth-crossing orbit.
 Subsequent close encounters with Earth, Venus, and Mercury resulted in gravitational perturbations of the asteroid's orbit, reducing its momentum and causing it to orbit closer to the Sun.
-Such inward orbital migration of objects is thought to be rare.
+Such inward orbital migration is thought to be rare.
 Near-Earth asteroids transitioning into the Vatira region often have unstable, short-term orbits due to frequent gravitational perturbations by Venus and Mercury. ꞌAylóꞌchaxnim rarely crosses the orbits of Mercury and Venus, which reduces the number of close encounters with either planet that would otherwise perturb ꞌAylóꞌchaxnim's orbit.
 Nevertheless its orbit is likely to be stable for less than a million years, unless it is on (or enters soon) a nearby 3:2 mean-motion resonance with Venus, which could extend its stability to a few million years.

 Dynamical modeling of ꞌAylóꞌchaxnim's orbit show that the most likely scenario for its orbital evolution is that ꞌAylóꞌchaxnim's orbit will oscillate for several millions of years before gravitational perturbations lead to the asteroid's eventual collision with a planet, most likely Venus.
 At 140 thousand years from the present, ꞌAylóꞌchaxnim's aphelion distance will exceed Venus's perihelion distance, as a result of the combined effects of the Kozai resonance and gravitational perturbations.
 Within the Vatira region, the Kozai resonance causes the orbital inclinations and eccentricities of asteroids to oscillate over several millions of years.
 As a result, Vatira asteroids can become Atira-class asteroids and vice versa over time, and can cross the orbits of Mercury and Venus during these orbital oscillations.
 The Kozai resonance often disrupts the orbits of Vatira asteroids, albeit it can also lead to orbital stability for some unperturbed Vatira asteroids.
 At about 1.2 million years from the present, ꞌAylóꞌchaxnim will leave the Vatira region and will transition onto a Mercury-crossing orbit, with its perihelion oscillating around Mercury's aphelion distance before decoupling from the planet's orbit at about 2.1 million years.

 After decoupling from Mercury's orbit, ꞌAylóꞌchaxnim was shown to oscillate between an Atira-type orbit (Q < 0.983 AU) and an Earth-crossing Aten-type orbit (Q > 0.983 AU), in which the asteroid's aphelion oscillates around Earth's perihelion distance of 0.983 AU.
 About 740 thousand years afterward, ꞌAylóꞌchaxnim will likely return to its Mercury-crossing orbit, though gravitational perturbations by Mercury and Venus will scatter it onto an Earth-crossing orbit once more before colliding with either planet.
-At about 4.1 million years from the present, ꞌAylóꞌchaxnim will most likely collide with Venus.
+After 10 million years from the present, ꞌAylóꞌchaxnim will have most likely collided with Venus.